MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 # Cloud Site List Management for Internet Explorer (IE) mode

 This article explains how to configure and use Cloud Site List Management for Internet Explorer (IE) mode through the Microsoft 365 Admin Center.

+> [!NOTE]
+> This experience is only available to worldwide cloud instances.

 ## Overview